ABOUT WHAT WE SELL. Most of the weapons appearing on this site are keris. The correct way in

 cost air service available from Australia Post.

-the exact cost for shipping after your purchase has been packed.
+for shipping after your purchase has been packed.

 Here is a link to the Australia Post home page:-